Making Falsa sharbat is very easy and is made without lighting the fire. It is a natural summer coolant and keeps the body cool during summers.

-Its a highly perishable fruit and needs to be consumed almost the same day.
-But its juice, as we call it, Sherbet with the pulp, can be preserved.
+It’s a highly perishable fruit and needs to be consumed almost the same day.
+But its juice, as we call it, Sharbat with the pulp, can be preserved.
 And even better if frozen into a “Falsa Kulfi”.

-Falsa is known as Grewia Asiatica in English language.
+- Falsa is known as Grewia Asiatica in the English language.

 No Cooking No Boiling Only Juice Extracted

-First of all, I wash it in a colander turning them very lightly with delicate hands.
-Yes, you have to do it with really soft touch, otherwise the pulp skin would get peeled off and you would be left with seeds only.
+- First of all, I wash them in a colander turning them very lightly with delicate hands.
+Yes, you have to do it with a really soft touch, otherwise, the pulp skin would get peeled off and you would be left with seeds only.

-Once washed, I soak Falsa in just enough water with sugar for an hour or so.
+- Once washed, soak them in just enough water with sugar for an hour or so.

 - Wash Falsa very lightly and delicately.

 - Soak it in just enough water for an hour or so.